 Economic Growth Lecture Note 1.
-02.02.2010.
+03.02.2011.
 Christian Groth

 Introduction to the Economic Growth course

 1 Economic growth theory

-Economic growth theory is the study of what factors and mechanisms determine the time path of productivity.
+Economic growth theory is the study of what factors and mechanisms determine the time path of productivity (a simple index of productivity is output per unit of labor).
 Thus

 - productivity levels and

-- productivity growth in the longer run
+- productivity growth

 are in focus.

 Economic growth theory endogenizes productivity growth via considering human capital accumulation (formal education as well as learning-by-doing) and endogenous research and development.
-Related issues are:

-- How is the world income distribution evolving? - Why income levels and growth rates differ across countries and regions. - The roles of human capital and technology innovation: getting the questions right. - Technology diffusion, catching-up. - Economic growth and inequality. - Economic growth, natural resources and the environment: limits to growth? - Policies to promote productivity and sustain growth.
+At a deeper level also the conditioning role of geography and juridical, political, and cultural institutions are taken into account.
+The terms "New Growth Theory" and "endogenous growth models" refer to theory and models which attempt at explaining sustained growth in per capita output as an outcome of some internal mechanism in the model rather than just a reflection of exogenous technical progress as in "Old Growth Theory".
+Among the themes that are considered in the course Economic Growth are: - How is the world income distribution evolving? - Why do income levels and growth rates differ so much across countries and regions? - What are the roles of human capital and technology innovation in economic growth?
+Getting the questions right. - Catching-up and increasing speed of information and technology diffusion. - Economic growth and income distribution. - Economic growth, natural resources, and the environment (including the climate).
+What are the limits to growth? - Policies to ignite and sustain productivity growth. - The prospects of growth in the future.

-The focus in this course is primarily on mechanisms behind the evolution of productivity in the industrialized world.
+The focus in the course is primarily on mechanisms behind the evolution of productivity in the industrialized world.
 The emphasis is on micro-based formal models (understanding them, being able to evaluate them, from both a theoretical and empirical perspective, and to use them to analyze specific questions).
 The course is calculus intensive.

 2 Some long-run data

 Figure 1 shows the time path of real GDP (per year) and real GDP per capita 1870-2001 (a log scale is used on the vertical axis).
 Let Y denote real GDP (per year) and let N be population size.
 Then Y/N is GDP per capita.
-Further, let g_Y denote the average growth rate of Y per year since 1870 and let $g{Y/N}$ denote the average growth rate of Y/N per year since 1870.
+Further, let g_Y denote the average growth rate of Y per year since 1870 and let $g{Y/N}$ denote the average (compound) growth rate of Y/N per year since 1870.
 Table 1 gives these growth rates for four countries using the continuous time method with continuous compounding we will encounter in the next section.

 g_Y $g{Y/N}$

-Denmark $2,\!66$ $1,\!87$
+Denmark $2,\!66$ 1,87

 UK $1,\!90$ $1,\!41$

 USA $3,\!35$ $1,\!86$

 Japan $3,\!54$ $2,\!55$

 Table 1: Average annual growth rate of GDP and GDP per capita in percent, 1870-2001.
 Source: Maddison, A: The World Economy: Historical Statistics, 2006, Table 1b, 1c and 5c.

 Figure 1 displays the Danish time path of GDP and GDP per capita 1870-2001 along with exponential regression lines estimated by OLS.
-The slope of these lines implies slightly higher growth rates of GDP and GDP per capita of 2,79 and 1,94 percent than in Table 1 (this is because of the estimated initial trend level being lower than the actual initial level).
-Figure 2 displays the development in UK, USA, and Japan 1870-2001.
+The slope of these lines implies slightly higher growth rates of GDP and GDP per capita of 2,79 and 1,94 percent than